 Mature HeightThe Hale-Haven Peach grows to be 15' - 25' feet in height.

 Mature SpreadThe Hale-Haven Peach has a spread of about 8' - 20' at full maturity.

 SoilThe Hale-Haven Peach grows in sandy, well drained soils.

 ShapeThis peach has rounded shape.

 Hale Haven is a hybrid of J. H. Hale X South Haven.
 This vigorous, hardy, productive, dependable tree is noted for its high-yielding properties.
 One of the finest for home use or roadside markets, excellent for canning and freezing.
 Begins to bear fruit at age 3-4.
-Fruit trees need a minimum of 6-8 hours sunlight daily, and need water.
-They are not drought tolerant.
-(Self-fertile)
+Fruit trees need a minimum of 6-8 hours of sunlight daily and regular water.
+They are not drought tolerant. (self-fertile)

-Our standard Hale-Haven seedlings are budded, while our dwarf seedlings are grafted to Prunus besseyi (Sand Cherry) and Nemaguard.
+Our standard Hale-Haven seedlings are budded to Nemaguard rootstock, and our dwarf seedlings are grafted to Prunus besseyi (Sand Cherry).

 Hale Haven J. H. Hale X South Haven.
 A most desirable yellow freestone.
 Noted for its high-yielding qualities.
-Fruit trees need a minimum of 6-8 hours sunlight daily, and need water.
-They are not drought tolerant.
-(Self-fertile) (zones 5-8)
+Fruit trees need a minimum of 6-8 hours of sunlight daily and regular water.
+They are not drought tolerant. (self-fertile) (zones 5-8)

-The fruit of peach trees are attractive to birds, squirrels.
+The fruit of peach trees are attractive to birds and squirrels.